Cortland - Bazetta Historical Society

 Our historical Society was established in 1976 during the bicentennial to help save the area's history and promote the understanding of the history of our community.
 The society purchased the Opera House in 1987 from the Methodist Church.
 The Opera House was renovated as it was in the period of 1882 to 1907.
-During that time it was used as an opera house and a cultural center for the community.
+During that time, it was used as an opera house and a cultural center for the community.

-The Society has also restored a beautiful square grand piano owned by Bessie Marvin, a Cortland resident who was very involved in musical programs held in the Opera House during the early 1900’s.
+The Society has also restored a beautiful square grand piano owned by Bessie Marvin; a Cortland resident who was very involved in musical programs held in the Opera House during the early 1900’s.
 The piano, which came from Boston and had to cross the Appalachians by ox cart, is on permanent display in the Opera House and is still being used.
-We are now working to acquire old pictures and stories so we can preserve them for all who are interested.
-In the future we hope to develop biographies of as many individuals in the area as we can.
-Also, we have published various booklets written by our members dealing with the area’s history.
-These are sold to raise funds for our operations.
+The building is available for rent for private functions.
+Rental income helps the society preserve the building for the community.
+We also make the building available for use by civic organizations.

 Our meetings are open to the public and we urge all who are interested to join in the preserving of the history of Cortland and Bazetta.
 The Bazetta-Cortland Historical Society needs the support of its members to help plan for the future.